rgcollar/python-programming-exercises/README.md

-# python-programming-exercises
-Solution of programming exercises in Python
+## Programming exercises in Python

 ## 1) Find if a number is a power of 2
 [Find solutions here:](/power-two)